arm61/isis_school/_sources/intro.md

 - reparameterisation of these models to include chemical and physical insight; and
 - the process and problems associated with fitting in a model-dependent analysis procedure.

+The integration with JupyterHub is powered by the [PaNOSC project](https://www.panosc.eu).

 This course was originally developed by [Andrew McCluskey](mailto:andrew.mccluskey@ess.eu) from the European Spallation Source for the [ISIS Virtual Reflectometry Training Course](https://indico.stfc.ac.uk/event/355/).

 ```{note}